 You can check your credit usage on the account Overview page (open the account menu and click on the settings icon).
 You can also view credit usage via the Credit usage page (also in settings) and via Build Insights.

-Lastly, if you would like to delete the sample app from your account, click on the App settings button.
+Lastly, if you would like to delete the demo app from your account, click on the App settings button.

 On the App settings page, scroll down to the Danger Zone and click the Delete app button, enter the app name, and click Delete app.